 Most people pay a standard monthly Part D premium.
 However, some people pay an extra amount because of their yearly income.
 This is known as the Income-Related Monthly Adjustment Amount, also known as IRMAA.
-If your income is \$85,000 or above for an individual (or married individuals filing separately) or \$170,000 or above for married couples, you must pay an extra amount directly to the government for your Medicare Part D coverage.
+If your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you must pay an extra amount directly to the government for your Medicare Part D coverage.

-Part D-IRMAA (Income-Related Monthly Adjustment Amount) is assessed to all Medicare beneficiaries with Part D coverage whose incomes exceed the federal government established threshold amounts.
+Part D-IRMAA is assessed to all Medicare beneficiaries with Part D coverage whose incomes exceed the federal government established threshold amounts.
 Failure by a Medicare beneficiary to pay the Part D-IRMAA will result in involuntary disenrollment from their Part D plan and, thus, the loss of retiree drug and/or health coverage through their group.